omkarsawant99/MCRL_dynamixel/README.md

 The visualization is done using Pinocchio-Meshcat environment.
 You can also introduce disturbances in the environment.

 ### Disturbance in the end effector frame
 This type of disturbance simulates a linear force applied to the end effector in the local frame.
 It can be activated by switching `disturbance_end_effector=True`.
-Below is the video of how the simulation should look like -
+Below is the video of how the simulation should look like, with disturbance at 1.5 seconds -

 [![Video](URL_of_Thumbnail_Image)](https://clipchamp.com/watch/XHLmpnnQldk/embed)